shane-mason/FieldStation42/fs42/pi/README_remote_controller.md

 - Check that Flirc USB is plugged in
 - Verify with: `ls /dev/input/event*`
 - Try running with sudo
+- Use `--list-devices` to see all available input devices

 ### Remote Not Responding
 1. **Check Flirc programming**: Use Flirc GUI to verify key mappings